Lectio Divina – Sixth Sunday of Ordinary Time (Feb 15th) – Cycle A

 What does the Lord personally want you to do?

-Lectio Divina – 11th Sunday in Ordinary Time (June 16th)
+Lectio Divina – Fourth Sunday in Advent (Dec.
+21st)

 PURPOSE OF THIS SCRIPTURE READING – Develop a personal relationship with Jesus through the Word of God with the understanding that the Holy Spirit will teach and remind us of all Jesus said and did.
 Psalm 32:8 tells us, “I will instruct you and show you the way you should walk, give you counsel and watch over you.”